Sales

 If you ask a business owner who their audience is, more often than not they reply with “everyone.”
 Unfortunately, casting a wide net in your marketing and sales efforts isn’t the most effective way to build a loyal client base.

 Determining your target market would enable you to craft your sales pitch in an effective way.
 It would enable your salespeople to research and gather information about a prospect thoroughly.
-Identifying the customer base that you want to capture directs your resources towards leads that are more likely to convert.
+Identifying the customer base that you want to capture directs your resources toward leads that are more likely to convert.

 Targeting the Qualified Audience

 Knowing who you are talking to is key to figuring out how you should be talking to them.
 Think of it this way, you wouldn’t speak to a child like how you would speak to the CEO of a Fortune 500 company.
-Each market segment experiences different struggles, enjoys different forms of entertainment and responds to different means of communication.
+Each market segment experiences different struggles, enjoys different forms of entertainment, and responds to different means of communication.

 With your audience persona in tow, the next step is developing a means to communicate with your target market.
 You should identify where they are, how they speak, and what they care about.

 For instance, if you are targeting millennials, developing your online presence is important.
-You must provide them content that they care about.
+You must provide them with content that they care about.

 Doing so would enable you to start and develop a relationship with them.
 While you might be actively selling just yet, you are already sowing the seeds of their future purchase.